 The city of lakes is often referred to as the “Venice of the East.”
 Udaipur is surrounded by aquamarine lakes and the lush green hills of the Aravallis.
-One of Udaipur’s most magnificent attractions is the famed Lake Palace, which is located in the midst of Lake Pichola.
+One of Udaipur’s most magnificent attractions is the famed Lake Palace, which is located amid Lake Pichola.
 It is also home to Jaisamand Lake, which is said to be Asia’s second-largest man-made sweet water lake.
 The magnificent City Palace and Sajjangarh (Monsoon Palace) add to the city’s architectural splendour and majesty.

 The city is also well-known for its abundance of zinc and marble.
 The solar observatory in Lake Fateh Sagar is India’s only island observatory and was designed after Big Bear Lake in Southern California.
 The Shilpgram Festival, which runs from December 21 to December 30, attracts a huge number of people who are interested in arts and crafts.

 Trekking, paragliding, cycling tours, and helicopter rides are among the exhilarating activities available in Udaipur.
-Sunset boat cruises on Lake Pichola or Fateh Sagar Lake are good options for finding peace and quiet.
+Sunset boat cruises on Lake Pichola or Fateh Sagar Lake are good options for finding peace.
 Others can go shopping at Shilpgram, Bada Bazaar, or Mochiwada Bazaar to stock up on exquisite items like Bandhani sarees, handcrafted juttis, silver jewellery, purses, and real Rajasthani handicrafts.

 - Nearest Railway Station: Udaipur Railway Station (0 km)